General Contact Surfaces of the Soccer Ball

 © CoachingAmericanSoccer.com®

-Identifying the contact surfaces of the soccer ball is particularly useful when teaching youth the correct location for a body part to meet the ball to properly perform a certain skill, such as shooting, passing and receiving.
-(See: 19 Surfaces of the Soccer Shoe.)
+Identifying the contact surfaces of the soccer ball is particularly useful when teaching youth the correct location for a body part to meet the ball to properly perform a certain skill, such as shooting, passing, and receiving.

 Characterizing the contact surfaces of a sphere in two dimensions can be a bit problematic since, no matter what the position of the ball, or the position of the observer, a player still sees the “front” of the ball.

-Since perspective is so important, coaches should always demonstrate any given contact surface of the ball while facing in the same direction as the players, i.e., coaches at the front of the team would have their back to the players.
+Since perspective is so important, coaches should always demonstrate any given contact surface of the ball while facing in the same direction as the players, i.e., coaches at the front of the team would have their back to the players, being careful not to block their view.

 The Front of the Ball